-Land transfer tax (LTT) is a provincial or municipal tax levied when someone purchases a property.
+A land transfer tax is a provincial or municipal tax levied when someone purchases a property.

-LTT is often a forgotten cost of purchasing a property.
-But unless you qualify for a full rebate, there is virtually no way to avoid it since the tax must be paid upfront.
+Land transfer taxes are often a forgotten cost of purchasing a property.
+But, unless you qualify for a full rebate, there is virtually no way to avoid it since the tax must be paid upfront.

 Below is an overview of land transfer tax rates in various provinces and territories in Canada.

-Anyone and everyone who purchases land, or a beneficial interest in land, must pay land transfer tax to the province wherein you purchase the property, with the exception of Alberta and Saskatchewan.
+Anyone and everyone who purchases a property must pay a land transfer tax to the province wherein you purchase the property, with the exception of Alberta and Saskatchewan.

 Some parts of Canada, such as Toronto, Ontario, charge both a provincial and a municipal land transfer tax.
 Albeit, they are an exception.